-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher.
+The chair of the local academy council will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher.

-All governors will read Keeping Children Safe in Education in its entirety.
+All members of the local academy council will read Keeping Children Safe in Education in its entirety.
 Section 15 of this policy has information on how governors are supported to fulfil their role.